Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Introduction

 To understand how AD algorithms differentiate the loss functions of nonsmooth neural networks, \citet{bolte2021conservative} introduces the concept of the {\it conservative field} as a generalization of Clarke subdifferential for its corresponding {\it potential functions}.
 The class of potential functions includes semi-algebraic functions, semi-analytic functions, and functions whose graphs are definable in some $o$-minimal structures, hence covering the objective functions in a wide range of real-world applications \citep{davis2020stochastic,bolte2021conservative}.
 The conservative field preserves the validity of the chain rule for nonsmooth functions, explaining the results generated by AD algorithms from various popular numerical libraries such as PyTorch, TensorFlow, JAX, etc. Based on the concept of conservative field, we can characterize the stationarity and design algorithms for the unconstrained nonsmooth optimization, especially when the objective function is differentiated by AD algorithms.
 Interested readers can refer \citet{bolte2021conservative} for more detailed properties of the conservative field.

 The theoretical properties of the conservative field enable us to investigate the convergence properties of stochastic subgradient algorithms, especially when applied to train nonsmooth neural networks with AD algorithms.
-Some existing frameworks \citep{benaim2005stochastic,davis2020stochastic,bolte2021conservative} establish the convergence properties for stochastic subgradient methods by analyzing the limiting behavior of their corresponding differential equations, and prove that these methods converge to stationary points of $f$ in the sense of its corresponding conservative field $\D_f$.
-Based on these frameworks, some recent works \citep{davis2020stochastic,bolte2021conservative} prove the convergence properties for SGD and proximal SGD.
-Moreover, \citet{castera2021inertial} proposes the internal Newton algorithm (INNA), which can be regarded as a variant of SGD with heavy-ball momentum.
-Additionally, \citet{le2023nonsmooth} shows the convergence property of SGD with heavy-ball momentum.
-For Adam and its variants, some existing works \citep{da2020general,barakat2021convergence} analyze the convergence properties of Adam for Lipschitz smooth $f$ by analyzing the limiting behavior of its corresponding differential equation.
+Some existing frameworks \citep{benaim2005stochastic,davis2020stochastic,bolte2021conservative} establish the convergence properties for stochastic subgradient methods by analyzing the limiting behaviour of their corresponding differential inclusions, and prove that these methods converge to stationary points of $f$ in the sense of its corresponding conservative field $\D_f$.
+Based on these frameworks, some recent works \citep{davis2020stochastic,bolte2021conservative,hu2023improved} prove the convergence properties for SGD and proximal SGD.
+Moreover, \citet{castera2021inertial} proposes the inertial Newton algorithm (INNA), which can be regarded as a variant of SGD with heavy-ball momentum.
+Additionally, \citet{ruszczynski2020convergence,le2023nonsmooth} show the convergence property of SGD with heavy-ball momentum for nonsmooth nonconvex functions from the Norkin class.
+For Adam and its variants, some existing works \citep{da2020general,barakat2021convergence,gadat2022asymptotic} established the convergence properties of Adam for Lipschitz smooth $f$ by analyzing the limiting behaviour of its corresponding differential equation.
 However, their approaches rely on some time-dependent differential equations, which are challenging to be extended to nonsmooth cases based on the frameworks in \citep{benaim2005stochastic,davis2020stochastic,bolte2021conservative}.
 To the best of our knowledge, no existing work addresses the convergence properties of Adam-family methods for nonsmooth optimization.